FeroLabs/fero_client/README.md

 from fero import Fero
 fero_client = Fero()

-# get a specific analysis
+# Get a specific analysis
 analysis = fero_client.get_analysis('5dfbbb63-8ad4-4638-9fdb-61e39952d3cf')

-# get all available analyses
+# Get all available analyses
 all_analyses = fero_client.search_analyses()

-# only get "quality" analyses
+# Only get "plant_A" analyses
-quality_only =  fero_client.search_analyses(name="quality")
+plant_A_only =  fero_client.search_analyses(name="plant_A")
 ```

 ## Using an Analysis

 Along with associated properties such as `name` and `uuid`, an `Analysis` provides a variety of methods for interacting with Fero.

-The first thing to call when working with an analysis is `Analysis.has_trained_model` which is simply a boolean check that a model has finished training.
-This will be false if the Analysis is still training or there was an error training and it has not been revised.
-Once you have a model trained you then begin working with the analysis to leverage the model.
+The first thing to call when working with an Analysis is `Analysis.has_trained_model` which checks whether the Analysis is ready to use.
+This will be false if the Analysis is still being configured or if there was an error during configuration.

 ### Making a simple prediction

-The `Analysis.make_prediction` method, as its name implies, makes a prediction using the latest model associated with the analysis.
-This function can take either a pandas data frame with columns matching the expected inputs(factors) for the model or a list of dictionaries with each dictionary containing a key/value pairs for each factor.
-A prediction will be made for each row in the data frame or each dictionary in the list.
+The `Analysis.make_prediction` method makes a prediction using the latest revision of the Analysis.
+This function can take either a pandas dataframe with columns matching the expected factors or a list of dictionaries with each dictionary containing a key/value pairs for each factor.
+A prediction will be made for each row in the dataframe or each dictionary in the list.

-The return value will either be a data frame with each target value predicted by Fero added to each row or keys for each target added to each dictionary depending on the initial input type.
-These values will have the suffixes `_low`, `_mid`, `_high` added to each target name to indicate the range of the prediction.
+The return value will either be a dataframe or a dictionary, depending on the initial input type.
+These values will have the suffixes `_lowX`, `_mid`, `_highX` added to each target name to indicate the prediction intervals.
+Specifically:
+- `target_low90` corresponds to the 5% prediction level,
+- `target_low50` corresponds to the 25% prediction level,
+- `target_mid` corresponds to the mean prediction,
+- `target_high50` corresponds to the 75% prediction level, and
+- `target_high90` corresponds to the 95% prediction level.

+The naming convention indicates that:
+- 50% of the time, the corresponding measurement should fall between `(target_low50, target_high50)`, and
+- 90% of the time, the corresponding measurement should fall between `(target_low90, target_high90)`.

 #### Example